-One of the things I have come to appreciate during my career at Interstates is the amount of time, energy and money that it invests in developing and providing opportunities to its employees.
+One of the things I have come to appreciate during my career at Interstates is the amount of time, energy, and money that we invest in developing and providing opportunities to our employees.
 Not just professionally – by training us on new systems, software, best practices, planning/layout, etc. – but also personally, by investing in material and courses that help all employees become better leaders to their families at home and at work.
 The culture of development and servant leadership at Interstates begins with firmly held passions at the highest levels of the company which permeates down to everyone in the organization, creating a dynamic rarely seen in the industry.
 It’s something that sets Interstates apart from the competition and is a difference-maker for the employees and customers alike.

-Late winter is the time of year when many Interstates employees head to Sioux Center, IA, for the annual field leadership training at Interstates headquarters.
+Every year in late winter many Interstates employees head to Sioux Center, IA, for the annual field leadership training at Interstates headquarters.
 With three different levels of training – Field Leader, Project Manager, and Excellence in Leadership – craft professionals at every stage of their career journeys are developed as future leaders of the organization.
 It’s notable that the company invests so deeply into its employees’ continued development, and each one should seize this opportunity to grow.

 It’s important to understand that even though leadership training certainly benefits the growth of field leaders, they are not the only ones who profit from this learning.
-The people under them, including those who have not yet attended leadership training, also benefit a great deal from this development.
+Their teams, including those who have not yet attended leadership training, also benefit a great deal from this development.
 The field leaders bring back valuable information that impacts how they conduct their work and lead their people every day.

 Josh Barber, Regional Director